libxmljs/libxmljs/docs/Home.md

 **source**

 In the root of the source directory, just run `make`.
-This will generate libxmljs.node in the root of the source folder.
+This will generate the binary `libxmljs.node` in the root of the source folder.
 You can copy this file to `~/.node_libraries` or any other directory in your require path.

-**node**
-    var libxml = require('libxmljs');
+**tests**

+    make test

+    make test-verbose

 ## API